OpenLineage/docs/docs/guides/new-quickstart.md

     entrypoint: ["/bin/bash", "./wait-for-it.sh", "db:6543", "--", "./entrypoint.sh"]
 ```

-The above adds the Marquez API, database and Web UI to your existing Docker container and configures them to use the scripts in the `docker` directory you previously downloaded from Marquez.
+The above adds the Marquez API, database and Web UI to Astro's Docker container and configures them to use the scripts in the `docker` directory you previously downloaded from Marquez.

 ## Step 4: Start Airflow with Marquez